 371. MADAGASCAR: ESCAPE 2 AFRICA (11/7/08) Dreamworks/Paramount. (computer animation) D: Eric Darnell, Tom McGrath.
 After being stranded on Madagascar, the New York Zoo Animals land in the wilderness of Africa.
 There, Alex soon meet the rest of his family and has trouble communicating with them after much of his time at the Central Park Zoo.
 Box office gross (as of 03/01/09): $180,010,950

 372. BOLT (11/21/08) Walt Disney. (computer animation) D: Chris Williams.
-Bolt, a German Shepherd, has lived his whole life on the set of his action TV show, where he believes he has superpowers.
+Bolt, a white shepherd dog, has lived his whole life on the set of his action TV show, where he believes he has superpowers.
 When separated from the studio by accident, he learns that dealing with the real world is not quite as simple as he thought.
 Nominated for an Academy Award – Best Animated Feature.
 Box office gross (as of 03/01/09): $114,053,579

 373. DELGO (12/12/08) Freestyle Releasing. (computer animation) 90 mins.
 D: Marc F. Adler, Jason Maurer.
 Delgo, an alien teenager, must rally his group of friends to protect their world from conflict between the Lockni and Nohrin people.
 Box office gross (as of 01/01/09): $694,782

 374. DRAGON HUNTERS (12/12/08) Futurikon.
 (French, computer animation) 82 mins.
 D: Guillaume Ivernel, Arthur Qwak.
 Two hunters-for-hire travel through a futuristic, medieval world that is terrorized by a wide variety of monsters — known collectively as “dragons”.
 (Oscar qualifying L.A. release date)